INSPIRE: INvestigating Stellar Population In RElics V. A catalogue of ultra-compact massive galaxies outside the local Universe and their degree of relicness: Results

 In addition, this time, we combine these three quantities together defining a number for each object, hence expressing the relicness with a simple parameter that quantifies the mean SFH and that gives a sense of the diversity of galaxies in terms of their stellar populations.
 The degree of relicness (DoR) is defined as:

 The equation is motivated by the very recent findings of \citet{Labbe23} that it takes about 500-700 Myrs to form a galaxy with $M_{\star}\sim10^{11}M_{\odot}$.
 Hence, the minimum time to form 75\% of the stellar mass is set to 0.5 Gyr, while the minimum time to assemble all the mass is set to 0.7 Gyr.
+The third addendum is related to the final assembly time (i.e. the time at which a galaxy has formed the 100\% of its stellar mass), but rescaled to the age of the Universe at the redshift of each galaxy.

 The average of these three single addenda in the equation is allowed to vary from 0 to 1, with 1 denoting systems that have formed the totality of their stellar mass in the shortest possible time\footnote{As a reference, NGC1277, the most extreme relic known so far in the local Universe has a DoR of $\sim0.95$}.
 A higher DoR indicates an earlier formation epoch with almost no contribution from stars brought in through accretion or formed in later SF episodes.
 A lower DoR instead means that, although a fraction of stars are old and were formed at very high-z, there is a non-negligible percentage ($>25\%$, according to the DR1 threshold) of later-formed populations with different ages and metallicities.
 Hence galaxies with low DoR are characterised by a much more time-extended star formation history.
-However, it is important to stress that the definition of the DoR, linearly combining the \Mfrac, the $t_{75}$ (middle) and the $(t_{Uni}-t_{fin})/t_{Uni}$ is motivated only by the stellar population analysis and the choices made in \citetalias{Spiniello+21}.
-In a forthcoming publication, already in preparation, we will use a more sophysticated machine-learning based grouping algorithm to identify `families' within the 52 UCMGs.
-We will feed the code with the morphological, photometrical, kinematical and stellar population parameters searching for clustering and grouping, and then comparing this results with the DoR grading.
+However, it is important to stress that the definition of the DoR, linearly combining the \Mfrac, the $t_{75}$ (middle) and the $(t_{\rm Uni}-t_{\rm fin})/t_{\rm Uni}$ is motivated only by the stellar population analysis and the choices made in \citetalias{Spiniello+21}.